overwolf/overwolf.github.io/docs/api/overwolf-web-websocket.md

 ## onMessage()
 #### Version added: 0.129

-> Fired when the websocket receives an incoming message.
+> Fired when the websocket receives an incoming message, with the following structure: [MessageEvent](#messageevent-object) Object.

 ## onError()
 #### Version added: 0.129

-> Fired on error.
+> Fired on error, with the following structure: [ErrorEvent](#errorevent-object) Object.

 ## onOpen()
 #### Version added: 0.129